Gravitational-wave physics with Cosmic Explorer: limits to low-frequency sensitivity: The Cosmic Explorer facility

 Ground motion limits the performance of gravitational-wave interferometers both through the mechanical coupling from the ground to the suspension point of the test mass and through the direct gravitational attraction of the ground on the test mass (the so-called ``Newtonian noise'')~\cite{2019LRR....22....6H}.
 Additionally, ground motion transferred to the beam tube can cause noise from stray light.

 The location of Cosmic Explorer is not yet known, but an assumption for the local ground seismicity can be made based on publicly available seismic data and on the noise environment from existing facilities.
 To get long-term trends that encompass diurnal and seasonal variations in ground motion, we examined noise histograms from selected USArray~\cite{Meltzer1999} and ANSS~\cite{Benz2001} seismic stations in the western United States; these stations were chosen for their proximity to promising Cosmic Explorer candidate sites which have favorable topographic properties.
 We also examined noise histograms from the LIGO Hanford and Livingston sites.
-Above a few hertz, the ground motion of the LIGO sites is likely dominated by on-site machinery; therefore, we assume that with additional work it will be possible to lay out the Cosmic Explorer infrastructure to better isolate this machinery from the ground.
+Above a few hertz, the ground motion of the LIGO sites is dominated by on-site machinery.
+In particular, heating, ventilation and air conditioning systems dominate from \SIrange{1}{10}{\Hz}~\cite{2021arXiv210109935N}.
+We assume that it will be possible to design the Cosmic Explorer infrastructure to better isolate the interferometer from such machinery by moving the vibration sources out of the experimental buildings, putting them on dampers or on pedestals mounted separately and deeply into the ground.
 The Cosmic Explorer ground noise model is shown in \cref{fig:ground_spectra}; this model assumes that above \SI{5}{\Hz}, the ground acceleration noise is no more than \SI{1}{\um\,\second^{-2}\,\Hz^{-1/2}}.

 A complete estimate of the Newtonian noise requires a model of the seismic wave amplitude spectra and an understanding of their propagation through the ground.
 In general, surface seismic motion is usually assumed to be dominated by surface waves (Rayleigh and Love waves) as opposed to body waves (P and S waves), although the actual composition depends on the particular site and may additionally include higher-order surface waves~\cite{BonnefoyClaudet2006}.
 Because the Cosmic Explorer site is not known, we adopt a model in which the site is Rayleigh-wave dominated above \SI{5}{\Hz}, with a flat body-wave spectrum of amplitude \SI{0.3}{\um\,\second^{-1}\,\Hz^{-1/2}} composed equally of P waves, vertically polarized S waves, and horizontally polarized S waves.\footnote{Love waves are not considered because they do not occur in a homogeneous and isotropic elastic half-space; moreover, Love waves do not produce Newtonian noise because their motion is a horizontal shear.} Newtonian noise is generated from only the Rayleigh, P, and vertically polarized S waves, because these waves either cause a vertical displacement of the ground surface or density fluctuations of the bulk.
 The P-, S-, and Rayleigh-wave speeds are assumed to be $c_\text{P} = \SI{600}{\meter/\second}$, $c_\text{S} = \SI{300}{\meter/\second}$, $c_\text{R} = \SI{250}{\meter/\second}$, respectively.
 These parameters, and the assumptions on the wave content of the ground motion, will have to be revised once the future Cosmic Explorer site is selected and characterized.